webmandesign/demo-content/polyclinic/widgets/readme.md

 4. Click the **"Import Widgets"** button to import the demo website widgets settings
 5. The last step is to reset the "Custom Menu" widget:
   1. Navigate to **Appearance &raquo; Widgets**
+  2. In "Sidebar" area set the "Custom Menu: Socialize with us" widget to display the "Social links" menu
-  2. In "Header Info Widgets" area set the "Custom Menu: Quick navigation" widget to display the "Short navigation" menu
+  3. In "Header Info Widgets" area set the "Custom Menu: Quick navigation" widget to display the "Short navigation" menu
-  3. In "Header Info Widgets" area set the "Custom Menu: Find us on social networks" widget to display the "Social links" menu
+  4. In "Header Info Widgets" area set the "Custom Menu: Find us on social networks" widget to display the "Social links" menu
-  4. In "Footer Widgets" area set the "Custom Menu: Theme links" widget to display the "Footer menu" menu
+  5. In "Footer Widgets" area set the "Custom Menu: Theme links" widget to display the "Footer menu" menu

 ## Important notes